pensjonatus/flash-fiction/blog/the-place-part-12.md

 ---
-title: 'The Place Part 12'
+title: The Place Part 12
 date: '2017-07-22'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 This is a note of mine I found.
 I am putting it here, because I wrote it after